Ys-sudo/holyWorkouts/README.md

 The workout app test for holy.
 Created in 3 days of sprint based on the resources and my awesome coding skills.

-Now i need 3 days of chill :-)
+Now i need 3 days of chill coding is really exhausting :-) I will be fixing and developing the project until Monday.
+I find it a really cool idea for a test, maybe we can finish this nicely and release it together.

 react.js / node.js